I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 DH: John Leonard, another guy out of Berkeley, worked for KPFA at one point, but then went to New York.
 He got that going.
 And he wrote his article about the conspiracy, which is probably the article Willeford had seen.

 EI: I think a few generations of crime fiction fans have been a little puzzled about the way MacDonald’s been deified like Hammett and Chandler.
-He’s certainly an enjoyable read, at the same time it’s interesting to know there was a conspiracy to get him elected as the third member.
+It’s interesting to know there was a conspiracy to get him elected as the third member.

 DH: I started doing the Hammett tour in 77.
 By the early 80s, I’m kind of fully engaged in the crime fan arena, and even was chairman of Bouchercon in 1982.
 At that time, that’s all you heard from guys like Joe Gores — and pretty much everybody, else too: the Father, the Son, the Holy Ghost — Hammett, Chandler, Ross MacDonald.